 IET Proceedings Communications.

-I teach telecommunications systems principles, coding and information theory to undergraduate and MSc students,
+I teach digital electronics and embedded programming, telecommunications systems principles, source and channel coding and information theory to undergraduate and MSc students,

 ELEC518: Digital And Wireless Communications (S1, EEE programme, MSc) *